-One of the classical references eliminated in the Monte Kristo is the name Haydée which Kasap transforms into “Hadiye” in a clever way.
-Though Haydée does not appear very often throughout the text, she is a strong character that helps Dantes get revenge against his enemy Fernand.
-The modifying strategy deserves special mention also because she is linked to a controversial figure in Ottoman history, Ali Pasha of Janina.
-In the Monte-Cristo, Haydée is said to be the daughter of Ali Pasha, the supreme ruler of Janina, Albania, Epirus, and adjacent territories.
-Under changing conditions, he began to be perceived as a threat to the central authority.
-He was put to death for treachery in 1822, at the age of 80.
+One of the classical references eliminated in the Monte Kristo is the name Haydée which Kasap cleverly transforms into “Hadiye.”
+Though Haydée does not appear very often, she is a strong character that helps Edmond Dantès gain revenge on his enemy, Fernand Mondego.
+The modifying strategy deserves special mention also because she is linked to a controversial figure in Ottoman history, Ali Pasha of Ioannina.
+In Monte-Cristo, Haydée is said to be the daughter of Ali Pasha, the supreme ruler of Ioannina, Albania, Epirus, and adjacent territories, who came to be perceived as a threat to the central authorities and was executed for treason in 1822, aged 80.
 His head was cut off and sent to Istanbul.
-Moreover, the relationship of Ali Pasha with his Greek wife Vassiliki, who is also a character in the novel, is a famous story in its own regard, which even intermingles with the Spoonmaker’s Diamond (Kaşıkçı Elması said to be a gift from the Pasha to Vasiliki.
+Ali Pasha’s relationship with his Greek wife, Vassiliki, who is also a character in the novel, is a famous story in its own regard and relates to the Spoonmaker’s Diamond (Kaşıkçı Elması) said to be a gift from the Pasha to Vasiliki.
 The couple is also famous for their iconic paintings (one attributed to Raymond Auguste Quinsac Monvoisin (1794–1870).

-In the fourth volume (Chapter 20) in the original text, Haydée tells Albert, the son of Fernand, her tragic story about her father, Ali Pasha, who was the ruler of Ioannina until the day he was surrounded by the sultan’s soldiers in his castle.
-Haydée accuses one particular French soldier of betraying Ali Pasha: he is actually the father of Albert but Haydée does not name him.
-After Ali Pasha is killed and his head is cut off, Haydée describes how she and her mother were given to a man going to Istanbul.
-When her mother sees the head of Ali Pasha placed over the gates, she falls to the ground and dies.
-Haydée is sold to a rich Armenian in the slave market who later sells her to Sultan Mahmut II and finally the Count of Monte Cristo, who buys her from the court.
+In Chapter 20 of the original text, Haydée tells Albert, Fernand Mondego’s son, about her father’s tragic story and accuses one French soldier she does not name of betraying Ali Pasha, who is in fact Albert’s father.
+Haydée describes how she and her mother were given over to a man going to Istanbul, after her father was beheaded.
+When her mother sees Ali Pasha’s head placed over the gates, she falls down and dies.
+Haydée is sold to a rich Armenian slaver then, in turn, to Sultan Mahmut II and, finally, to the Count of Monte-Cristo.

-One wonders if Kasap felt any need to censor this portion of the narrative due to positive language about a controversial pasha who was said to have betrayed the central authority.
-However, there is not a significant alteration in the narration of Haydée.
-Kasap directly translates Haydée’s sentences, such as: “My father was that illustrious man known in Europe under the name of Ali Tepelini, pasha of Yanina, before whom Turkey trembled” (V 4, p.
-82).
-On the other hand, Kasap adds the longest footnote of his translation here explaining that Haydée is an imaginary creation of Dumas, as is the section describing the death of Vasiliki when she sees the decapitated head of Ali Pasha.
+One wonders if Kasap pondered censoring any of this part of the narrative due to positive language used in it about a controversial pasha deemed a traitor by the central authorities, but there is no significant alteration in Haydée’s recounting of his story.
+Kasap directly translates Haydée’s sentences, such as: “My father was that illustrious man known in Europe under the name of Ali Tepelini, Pasha of Yanina, before whom Turkey trembled” (Vol. 4, 82).
+That said, Kasap adds the longest footnote in his translation here, explaining that Haydée, like the section describing the death of Vasiliki when she sees Ali Pasha’s severed head, is Dumas’s fictional creation.